sminnee/salad/README.md

 The arguments are as follows:

- * `firefox` - the first argument specifies the browser: "firefox" or "safari"
+ * `firefox` - the first argument specifies the browser: "firefox" or "safari" or "ie"
  * `http://www.google.com` - the second argument specifies the root URL of your site.
 All URLs in the test are specified relative to this URL.
 That makes it easy to run your tests on different instances of your application.